 If you do want to eliminate gluten from your diet, you may be interested in my guide to going gluten free.

 I love, love, love my life and my food.
+I like cooking without recipes and throwing a bunch of food together to make an incredible feast.
 I hope I can help anyone who would also love to live this lifestyle, so if that’s you, please get in touch!

 If you have an opinion on any of the above or a question you’d like me to answer please post it in the comments section.
 And do come and follow me on Instagram @loveveganliving